pnsaeta/p064/docs/DE-PDE-II.md

 ## Solving Laplace's Equation in a Circular Region

-If the region in which you seek to solve Laplace's equation is not rectangular but circular, it will make sense to return to the definition of the Laplacian and express this operator in terms of polar coordinates.
-Since the Laplacian is the divergence of the gradient, we need to work out (or look up) expressions for these operators in polar coordinates.
+If the region in which you seek to solve Laplace's equation is not rectangular but circular, it will make sense to return to the definition of the laplacian and express this operator in terms of polar coordinates.
+Since the laplacian is the divergence of the gradient, we need to work out (or look up) expressions for these operators in polar coordinates.

 The gradient is straightforward:
 \\[